AdobeDocs/experience-platform.en/help/dataflows/ui/monitor-identities.md

 ![The filter icon is highlighted.
 Selecting this icon allows you to view details about the selected dataflow.](../assets/ui/monitor-identities/dataflows-filter.png)

-The [!UICONTROL Dataflow run details] page displays more information on your [!DNL Identity] dataflow run, including its IMS Org ID and dataflow run ID.
+The [!UICONTROL Dataflow run details] page displays more information on your [!DNL Identity] dataflow run, including its organization ID and dataflow run ID.
 This page also displays the corresponding error code and error message provided by [!DNL Identity Service], should any errors occur in the ingestion process.

 ![A dashboard showing detailed information about the selected dataflow is displayed.](../assets/ui/monitor-identities/dataflow-run-details.png)